Identify potential shelter locations

 A window appears, asking you to confirm the later you want to use in the analysis.

 - In the Select Sites or a Layer window, confirm that Sites is chosen and click Apply.

 The Suitability Analysis pane updates to list the sites.

 - In the Suitability Analysis pane, click Next.

-- For Select criteria for your analysis, click Add Criteria and choose Add point layer.
+- For Click on a criteria list to run analysis, click Add Criteria and choose Add point layer.